edgedb/easy-edgedb/chapter10/index.md

 };
 ```

-But if we try again we will get this error: `ERROR: ConstraintViolationError: name violates exclusivity constraint`
+But if we try again we will get this error: `edgedb error: ConstraintViolationError: name violates exclusivity constraint`

 But sometimes just generating an error isn't enough - maybe we want something else to happen instead of just giving up.
 This is where `unless conflict on` comes in, followed by an `else` to explain what to do to the existing object.